john-science/mazelib/docs/API.md

 ## Advanced: The Monte Carlo Method

 A common desire when creating a maze is to not to just create *any* maze.
-But to create a particularly hard maze.
-Or a particularly easy maze.
-Or a whole series of mazes of increasing difficulty.
+But a maze, or series of mazes, of a particular difficulty level.
 The Monte Carlo method can be used to solve these problems.

 The idea is simple: a number of equally-sized mazes are generated and solved, then these mazes are organized by the length of their shortest solution.
 To get a very hard maze, just select one of the ones at the end of the list.